House of Fraser: 1950s to 1970s

 In 1951, the Company purchased McDonald's Ltd, and with it a branch in Harrogate.
 Fraser then purchased the Scottish Drapery Corporation in 1952, followed by the Sunderland based Binns group of stores in 1953.

 Fraser sold the property sites to insurance companies, leasing them back for long terms at advantageous rates.
 This enabled the release of capital for the purchase of new premises and the modernisation of existing stores.
 In 1957, the Kensington store group of John Barker & Co Ltd was acquired and in 1959 Harrods and Dickins & Jones also joined the Group.

-Sir Hugh Fraser succeeded his father as Chairman of the company when his father died in 1966.
-Sir Hugh resumed the expansion of the company in 1969 with the takeover of J. J. Allen Ltd, a Bournemouth based group, also including Colson's of Exeter and Brights of Bristol and Bournemouth.
+Sir Hugh Fraser succeeded his father as chairman of the company when his father died in 1966.
+Sir Hugh resumed the expansion of the company in 1969 with the takeover of J. J. Allen Ltd, a Bournemouth based group, also including Colsons of Exeter and Brights of Bristol and Bournemouth.

 During the 1970s, the House of Fraser Group acquired more companies including T. Baird & Sons Ltd of Scotland, Switzer & Co.
 Ltd of Dublin, Ireland, and E. Dingle & Co.
 Ltd, Chiesmans Ltd, Hide & Co and the Army & Navy Stores in southern England, as well as a number of independent stores, totaling over fifty stores during the decade.
 In 1973, the House of Fraser Group was considering merging with the British pharmacy company Boots, and was even subject to a written answer in the House of Commons.
 The government decided to block the proposed merger in 1974.

 1980–1985

-In 1981, Prof. Roland Smith succeeded Sir Hugh Fraser as chairman.
+In 1981, Roland Smith succeeded Sir Hugh Fraser as chairman.
 A takeover bid by Lonrho was referred to the Monopolies and Mergers Commission and declared to be contrary to the public interest.
 Four new stores opened between 1980 and 1984, including D H Evans in Wood Green, North London in 1980, Dickins & Jones in Milton Keynes in 1981, Frasers in Perth in April 1984, and Army & Navy in Epsom, Surrey in May 1984.

 The company, by then House of Fraser PLC, diversified into sports goods under the name of Astral Sports and Leisure (subsequently sold to Sears plc, owned Olympus Sport division) and into funerals with Wylie & Lochhead.
 It also launched the 'You' range of cosmetics and jewellery shops, and in 1985 acquired Turnbull & Asser Holdings Ltd, shirt makers of Jermyn Street, London and Kurt Geiger Holdings Ltd, shoe retailers.
 Other developments during the 1980s included the introduction of "Lifestyle" merchandise ranges and a huge investment in store refurbishment nationwide.
 In 1983 the Company introduced the Frasercard (later renamed Recognition), valid at all stores, and administered from a central facility based in Swindon.